We've independently reviewed this article to make sure it's as accurate as we can make it.

 This video is a good explanation of how to identify and fix some basic causes of leaking AC units:

 The most common cause of leakage is a clogged condensate drain line.
 If you’ve been neglecting regular maintenance, it’s also possible that your AC is leaking because dirt has built up in its coils.
-Other possible causes of leakage are a disconnected condensate drain line, a broken condensate pump and an overflowing drain pan.
+Other possible causes of leakage are a disconnected condensate drain line, a broken condensate pump, an overflowing drain pan, a bad circulating fan, or low refrigerant (which causes the evaporator to ice up and overwhelm the drainage system),

 Clogged Condensate Drain Line